 Verse 9 – In case anyone misses it, Paul repeats himself again.
 He feels strongly about this issue and so should we.

-Can you say the same thing?
+Application: Can you say the same thing?
 Can you say that you are trying to please God or please people?
+Think for a moment about something you have done before out of a motive to please others instead of God.
+Confess to God and ask Him to help you have pure motivations.

 2. The gospel is not of human origin – It is an important point.
 If it was of human origin then it could (and would) be flawed.
 It would be necessary to change and improve and adjust with the times.
 If it was just man’s opinion he would not have basis to stand on it with such confidence.
 But he received this gospel through revelation from Christ.
 This is why he could place his unshakeable confidence in it.